pgelinas/gradleplugins/pdePlugin/readme.md

     ext["p2.gathering"] = false
 }

-// An example of configuration of the copy task pdeCopyPlugins {
+// An example of configuration of the plugin copy task pdeCopyPlugins {
+    from "plugins"
+    exclude "somePlugin"
-    exclude("**/*.class") // This is part of the default configuration. exclude("somePlugin")
+    exclude "**/*.class" // This is part of the default configuration. into {"${buildDirectory}/plugins"} // This is the default and should not be changed }

-}
+// An example of configuration of the feature copy task pdeCopyFeatures {
+    from "features"
+    exclude "someFeature"
+    into {"${buildDirectory}/features"} // This is the default and should not be changed }

 ```
 # Sources
 PDE build requires a rigid directory structure to work.
 The `buildDirectory` must have two sub-directory, "features" and "plugins" in which the source to build resides.
-This project will copy the feature source from `featuresSrcDirList` into the "features" directory under a directory with its feature ID.
+This project will copy the feature specified in the `pdeCopyFeatures` into the "features" directory under a directory with its feature ID.
 For example, a feature named "org.gradle.feature.example" will be copied to `${buildDirectory}/features/org.gradle.feature.example`, whatever its source directory name is.
-The same applies to plugins: the sources in `pluginsSrcDirList` are copied to the "plugins" directory in a sub-directory named with the plugin ID.
+The same applies to plugins: the sources specified in the `pdeCopyPlugins` are copied to the "plugins" directory in a sub-directory named with the plugin ID.
+For this to properly work, the plugin or feature directories MUST be directly under the source directory specified in the `from` directive and the file META-INF/MANIFEST.MF or feature.xml MUST exist, otherwise it won't be detected as a bundle.

 This behavior is there for two reasons; first, the directories in the "features" directory MUST have the feature ID as its name because of some PDE requirement.
 Second, it is to avoid directory name clash, since it is possible to copy from disparate source directories.
-For example, two directories, "plugins" and "api", are in the `pluginsSrcDirList`, and both have a sub-directory named "example", containing different plugins, say "org.gradle.plugin.example" and "org.gradle.api.example".
+For example, two directories, "plugins" and "api", are configured for `pdeCopyPlugins`, and both have a sub-directory named "example", containing different plugins, say "org.gradle.plugin.example" and "org.gradle.api.example".
 This enables to have the two plugins in the build environment in two distinct directories.

-The two tasks responsible for this are `pdeCopyFeatures` and `pdeCopyPlugins`; these are standard gradle copy tasks which can be customized.
+The two tasks `pdeCopyFeatures` and `pdeCopyPlugins` are standard gradle copy tasks which can be customized; see the [Gradle Doc](http://www.gradle.org/docs/current/dsl/org.gradle.api.tasks.Copy.html) for details.

 # Changelog
 * 8.0: Revamp of the project.